 Remote-mount navigation systems

-A remote-mount nav system consists of a separate navigation computer (with an external antenna) that must be connected to a compatible touchscreen car stereo.
+A remote-mount nav system consists of a separate navigation module (with an external antenna) that must be connected to a compatible touchscreen car stereo.
 Drivers interface with them the same way they would an in-dash system.
 These are not as common today, but they're just as effective as in-dash systems, provided their mapping data is up to date and they're properly connected.